ichan266/Project---Projected-Budget/readme.md

 ![Thistle Homepage](/static/homepage.png)

 ### Profile
 After logging in, it will take users to their profile page.
-User can:
+Users can:

 * See their list of accounts
-* Add new accounts with description
+* Add new accounts with descriptions
 * Remove an account
-* Click on an account will take them to the next page, account details
+* Click on an account will direct users to the next page, account details

 **Profile Page**
 ![Profile Page](/static/profile_page.png)